Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "How to keep jaw comfort realistic in facial wellness content" belongs in the blog because it explains the decision before the download.
-For "How to keep jaw comfort realistic in facial wellness content", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
-This article gives context for "How to keep jaw comfort realistic in facial wellness content", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Evidence limit: jaw comfort" belongs in the blog because it explains the decision before the download.
+For "Evidence limit: jaw comfort", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
+This article gives context for "Evidence limit: jaw comfort", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway